 This dairy-free banana mango smoothie fits the bill for sensitive tummies.
 Both banana and mango are very soothing.
 And there is no dairy to irritate the GI system.
 It’s actually a great way to get a child back on track after a stomach bug.
 You can even add a bit of activated charcoal to make sure everything is settled.

-Nutrient dense, creamy dairy-free banana mango smoothie.
-A smoothie without a Dairy Substitute
+A Smoothie without a Dairy Substitute

 You’ll notice that I did not use a dairy replacement such as almond milk or coconut milk.
 When I say dairy free I really mean it.
 I’m not trying to take a typical smoothie recipe and just swap the milk with a substitute.
 We have nut and coconut allergies in our house!
 Plus more.
 I gave up years ago trying to simply use a substitute.